Free and open-source version-control software includes

 To submit your modifications to the original repository,

-and Add a description
+Add a title and Add a description

 will contain your commit message and extended description.